muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ## Multi-layer Network Planning

    Several innovations have been developed at the IETF for multi-layer network (MLN) planning.
 This activity is involves coordinating and optimizing multiple network layers, such as IP, optical, and transport layers, to improve efficiency, resilience, and scalability.
 The Internet Engineering Task Force (IETF) has developed several technologies and standards to facilitate multi-layer network planning, including protocols for path computation, topology exchange, and resource optimization.

    The components and interfaces for MLN planning include:

-o Path Computation Element (PCE)
+   * Path Computation Element (PCE)

-o Generalized Multi-Protocol Label Switching (GMPLS)
+   * Generalized Multi-Protocol Label Switching (GMPLS)

-o Traffic Engineering Database (TED) and Topology Exchange
+   * Traffic Engineering Database (TED) and Topology Exchange

-o Abstraction and Control of Traffic Engineered Networks (ACTN)
+   * Abstraction and Control of Traffic Engineered Networks (ACTN)

-o YANG Models for Network Topologies and Node Inventory
+   * YANG Models for Network Topologies and Node Inventory

    These enabling technologies are discussed in the following sub-sections.

 * Architecture

    The Abstraction and Control of Traffic Engineered Networks (ACTN) ACTN {{!RFC8453}} architecture provides a framework for virtualized network resource control and abstraction, enabling efficient multi-layer coordination between packet and optical networks.
 It defines key functional components like the Multi-Domain Coordinator (MDSC), which facilitates policy-based control and end-to-end service planning and provisioning.

 * Interfaces and APIs

    The Path Computation Element (PCE) is a fundamental component of a Software Defined Networking (SDN) system, responsible for computing optimal traffic paths and dynamically adjusting them based on network conditions or demand.
-Originally designed for deriving paths for MPLS, and GMPLS, Label Switched Paths (LSPs), PCE delivers these computed routes to the LSP’s head end via the Path Computation Element Communication Protocol
+Originally designed for deriving paths for MPLS, and GMPLS, Label Switched Paths (LSPs), PCE delivers these computed routes to the LSP’s head end via the Path Computation Element Communication Protocol (PCEP).
-(PCEP).

    The PCE architecture {{!RFC4655}} enables efficient path computation for traffic-engineered networks by offloading complex calculations to a dedicated entity.
 Stateful PCE {{!RFC8051}} and {{!RFC8231}} extends the PCE framework by maintaining real-time network state awareness, allowing dynamic path optimization across layers.
 The Hierarchical PCE (H-PCE) {{!RFC6805}} architecture supports multi-layer and multi-domain path computation by allowing collaboration between multiple PCEs.

 * Protocols

    To be added.

 * Data Models

    The YANG data modeling language is a cornerstone for MLN planning.
 It provides a structured way to represent network elements, configurations, and operational states, enabling programmatic control and integration across multiple network layers.
 Several IETF YANG models provide network topology, traffic engineering, optical transport, and service abstraction.

    A core YANG model for MLN planning is the Network Topology Model {{!RFC8345}}, which provides a generic framework for representing network nodes, links, and supporting attributes.
 This model would facilitate an AI-enabled planning system to define multi-layer relationships, such as the mapping between optical, ethernet, and IP layers, enabling a holistic approach to MLN planning.

 * Alignment with IETF

    To be added.

 ## Causality Discovery

    Causality discovery: you want to know to be updated by Vincenzo.

    More to be added.

 ## Network Clean Up

    Clean-up procedure in the network

    More to be added.

-## Multi agent interworking
+## Multi Agent Interworking

    As briefly introduced in chapter 5, effectively deploying multiple AI agents for network management introduces significant interworking challenges that must be addressed for successful and reliable operation.
 These challenges span several key areas:

-* Communication and Coordination:  Multiple agents operating in a shared network environment need to communicate effectively to coordinate their actions.
+1. Communication and Coordination:  Multiple agents operating in a shared network environment need to communicate effectively to coordinate their actions.
 This includes sharing information about network state, learned models, and planned interventions.
 A lack of standardized protocols and data models can lead to the need to deploy expensive and time consuming adaptation